 The most important aspect of the transformation is the how, or the culture piece.
 We are focused on embedding a change in mindset and way of working so that we think and act differently.
 It is also important for us to ensure that the change is sustainable.
 We recently launched our new group values of being 'on'.
 We're on for New Zealand, on for our customers, employees, shareholders and our communities.
-These new group values unify our and how did they come about?
-Our transformation is focused on the Group individual brand values and allow us to speak the same language.
+These new group values unify our individual brand values and allow us to speak the same language.